-Sex and The City features New York as a main character along with the lives and loves of Carrie Bradshaw and her 3 friends.
-If you love the show, this is our guide to some of the top locations used for filming both the TV series and the movies…
+Sex and The City follows the lives and loves of Carrie Bradshaw and her 3 friends, with New York playing a central role too.
+If you love the show, you’ll probably want to take a guided tour of the many sights to see, but if you want to do it yourself, this is our guide to some of the top locations used for filming both the TV series and the movies…

 More on Central Park, pictures, links & map…